SimonMcLain/ProgrammingandScriptingGMIT/README.md

-# ProgrammingandScriptingGMIT
+ # Programming and Scripting GMIT
-## This repository contains Exercises for the 2018 GMIT Programming and Scripting Course
+## This repository contains exercises submissions for the 2018 GMIT Programming and Scripting marked course work.
+It also contains three additional folders

+The .vscode folder contains shortcuts for Visual Studio code

+The Problem Sets folder contains Python Scripts attempting to solve the problem sets given in Week 8

+The Weekly Exercises folder contains rough work following the materials provided during the weekly lectures and from the Official Python Tutorial

 ### To run the files:
 1. Download and install Anaconda https://www.anaconda.com/download/